ozanyetkin/advent-of-code/README.md

 Find a way to simulate lanternfish.
 How many lanternfish would there be after 80 days?

 To begin, get your puzzle input.

+### --- Part Two ---

+Suppose the lanternfish live forever and have unlimited food and space.
+Would they take over the entire ocean?

+After 256 days in the example above, there would be a total of 26984457539 lanternfish!

+How many lanternfish would there be after 256 days?

+Answer: